 He had waved his hand.
 “Not at all, my dear.
 Attended Oxford.”
 He had nodded at his leg.
 “The war was, elsewhere…” He thought it may be time to change the subject.
 “These days, during the few times we are permitted to socially interact, older conventions must be flung out the window.
 Wouldn’t you say?”

 Nodding, Lucy had been eager to keep talking – to anyone.
-And this person’s face appears so kind.
+And this person’s face appears so kind, she thought.
 “You have a kind face, young man.”
 Then her old pixie had made an appearance with, “Don’t know if I’d have let you sit down if you’d been clean-shaven.”

 They had both shared a grin.

-He thought, Who am ‘I’.
-I don’t stare at my ‘face’ so I don’t really know it.
-Is this a beard?
+Slowly, from deep behind his face, Mahhi’s thoughts started yet another spiral into the abyss.
+Who am ‘I’.
+I don’t stare at my ‘face’ so I don’t really know this thing is outside of my eyes.
+Does it have a beard?
 He had run his fingers through the beard.
-“So, a year ago, you would have waved your cane at me to ward me off the bench?”
-Is she quick enough, still, for repartee?
+Raising his head to climb back out of the darkness, “So, a year ago, you would have waved your cane at me to ward me off the bench?”
+Mahhi wondered, Is she quick enough, still, for repartee?

 She was.
 “Yes.
 But I would have used as an excuse this horrible virus thing.”

-Then the Virus Chill had descended over them.
+Then the Virus Chill had descended over them, with the darkness of giving up.
 Briefly.

 Mahhi smiled at the shuffler, “My mother.
 She is trying to support me in these difficult times.”